 Together with the Global Coffee Platform we want to make the coffee sector long term sustainable.
 We support the setup of various National Coffee Platforms.
 Rainforest Alliance’s Christine Hornikal explains how these platforms play an important role in our mission and talks about benefits in Indonesia, Uganda and Honduras.Continue reading

 Climate change is bad news for coffee, cocoa and tea production with the potential to reduce yields and quality and push up prices.
-UTZ climate change expert Henriette Walz explains how UTZ is tackling climate change at the farm level and beyond.
+Climate change expert Henriette Walz explains how the UTZ program is tackling climate change at the farm level and beyond.

 The UTZ certification relies on a system of checks and audits to ensure the requirements of the standard are being followed.
 While many know about the third-party audits that take place, there is also another part through we ensure the quality of the UTZ standard — the IMS.
 Find out what the IMS is and how it works.